Calls to Halt the H-2 Visa Programs Are Uninformed and Threaten U.S. Food Security

 14 May

-News that the U.S. economy lost record 20.5 million jobs in April during the coronavirus pandemic has led some to call for the immediate suspension of the country’s temporary work visas programs without a full understanding of the essential role these programs play in addressing chronic labor shortages, particularly in food production and food distribution.
+News that the U.S. economy lost a record 20.5 million jobs in April during the coronavirus pandemic has led some to call for the immediate suspension of the country’s temporary work visas programs without a full understanding of the essential role these programs play in addressing chronic labor shortages, particularly in food production and food distribution.

 The American worker’s interest in agriculture and food-packing jobs has been low and inelastic for decades.
-Even in times of record unemployment, most U.S. workers are not interested in working on a farm or in meat-packing plant, even if paid significantly more than the minimum wage.
+Even in times of record unemployment, most U.S. workers are not interested in working on a farm or in a meat-packing plant, even if paid significantly more than the minimum wage.
 This is generally due to the repetitive, physically demanding, and often seasonal nature of this type of work, which is often performed in remote, rural locations and under extreme weather conditions.
 As evidence of the average U.S. worker’s disinterest in these jobs, government agencies estimate that 70% of farmworkers and nearly 30% percent of meat and poultry workers are foreigners, and that between 50 to 75% of farm labor force in the United States is undocumented.

 The April 22, 2020 Presidential Executive Order on immigration banned the issuance of employment-based immigrant visas except for healthcare professionals.
-The Order’s reference to futur“additional measures that could be taken is widely assumed to be significant new restrictions on existing non-immigrant work visa programs.
+The Order’s reference to future “additional measures” that could be taken is widely assumed to be significant new restrictions on existing non-immigrant work visa programs.
 Inspired by this order, some individuals have written open letters calling for an end to the H-2A and H-2B programs.
 It is essential to understand that these temporary programs do not deprive U.S. workers of employment.
 In fact, before being authorized to use the H-2A and H-2B program, employers are required to advertise across multi-state regions and in nationally circulated online job databases.
 Only after providing written documentation of their unsuccessful efforts to recruit U.S. workers are these employers allowed to request permission to bring in foreign workers on visas for a temporary period, generally less than nine months.
 When these recruitment requirements are combined with the data that show low domestic demand for this type of work, the argument that these programs take jobs from U.S. workers is exposed as weak and unconvincing.

 U.S. employers who use the heavily regulated H-2A and H-2B programs to meet their legitimate labor needs should be commended, not chided.
 They spend thousands of dollars, navigate extensive procedural hoops with multiple government agencies, and submit to constant monitoring and auditing in order to bring in needed workers after good-faith efforts to locate U.S. workers are unsuccessful.
 By participating in these programs instead of hiring undocumented workers “under-the-table,” employers truly give U.S. workers a chance to pursue temporary employment opportunities, should they wish to do so.